 Things to Do in Mykonos

-Mykonos town (‘chora’ in Greek) is the epicenter of nightlife, although partygoers lately gravitate more and more towards late-night events at beach bars around the island.
+Mykonos town (‘Chora’ in Greek) is the epicenter of nightlife, although partygoers lately gravitate more and more towards late-night events at beach bars around the island.
 Walk along its picturesque narrow car-free paths generally known as ‘Matoyiannia’ after its main commercial pedestrian street.
 You will easily discover the famous ‘Little Venice’ area made up of waterfront seamen houses with balconies, most of them now serving as romantic sunset-view cafeterias and upbeat bars.
 As you walk you will also meet the island’s mascot ‘Peter the Pelican’ who sought refuge in the island in 1954 after a storm and after its death was succeeded by another pelican tourists love taking selfies with!
 You will also see many windmills – some dating back to the Venetian rule – with most iconic those near Little Venice.
-For an equestrian experience, Mykonos Horseland organizes horse riding tours following a route past the water reservoir to the virgin beach of Fokos.
+For an equestrian experience, Mykonos Horseland organizes Kardashian-approved horse riding tours following a route past the water reservoir to the virgin beach of Fokos.
 In terms of cultural sightseeing, Mykonos has a few small museums and numerous churches but the most important things to check are the many world-class art galleries and undeniably the ancient ruins in the uninhabited island of Delos (a brief boat ride away) that used to be one of the most important religious centers in the Aegean during antiquity (1st millennium BC).
 But above all, Mykonos is sartorial in nature which means that retail includes – especially in Chora – the elite of fashion and design brands as well as a vast range of highly eclectic collections from all over the world.
 Shopping is what people do when they visit Mykonos and the experience now extends to Nammos Village the most unique seaside shopping mall in the world with elegant standalone boutiques by the likes of Gucci, Louis Vuitton, Dior, Burberry, Christian Louboutin, Balenciaga, and more, in an exotic waterfront art-decorated park in the exclusive VIP-crowded Psarou beach behind the iconic world-famous ‘Nammos’ beach bar & restaurant.

 Beaches in Mykonos

-For a start, most beaches (except for Agios Sostis, Fokos, and a few others) in Mykonos are fully-organized (mostly sandy) with sunbeds and umbrellas, beach bars & menus, spa & towel services, gourmet restaurants, resortwear/swimwear boutiques, and parking lots.
+For a start, most beaches (except for Agios Sostis, Fokos, and a few others) in Mykonos are fully organized (mostly sandy) with sunbeds and umbrellas, beach bars & menus, spa & towel services, gourmet restaurants, resortwear/swimwear boutiques, and parking lots.
 The level of luxury ranges, but most of the aforementioned are regarded as the bare essentials.
-Some of them are all-day party spots and a few occasionally turn into night clubs after sunset.
+Some of them are all-day party spots and a few occasionally turn into nightclubs after sunset.
 The availability of options allows you to decide among beach bars and restaurants with different attributes and amenities.
-Psarou is the most luxurious of all, serving all types of food (from club sandwich to sushi with champagne) on sunbeds that cost $3,100/2,800euro to make with $1,200-mattresses by Loro Piana and $1,400-umbrellas by Tuuci.
+Psarou is the most luxurious of all, serving all types of food (from club sandwiches to sushi with champagne) on sunbeds that cost $3,100/2,800euro to make with $1,200-mattresses by Loro Piana and $1,400-umbrellas by Tuuci.
 In most high-end places like that (its restaurant Nammos being popular among jetsetters for decades) you need to book an umbrella set for the day and that often can be arranged with the help of the hotel concierge.
 Or else you need to arrive ‘early’ to the beach and by that, we mean around 11 am (since most party animals show up as late as 2-3 pm).
-On average, the daily rental for two sunbeds and an umbrella starts from $70/60euros for less ‘competitive’ beaches and goes up to a few hundred.
+The daily rental for two sunbeds and an umbrella starts from $70/60euros for less ‘competitive’ beaches and goes up to a few hundred.
 Food and drink consumption is an additional expense.
 Favorite beach list includes: